 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-HCPCS Codes Associated with CPB 0400
+HCPCS Injection Codes Referenced in CPB 0400

 Code Description